The Impact of Quantum Computing on Cybersecurity

 The threat is so significant that some experts call it “Q-Day” the day a sufficiently powerful quantum computer comes online.
 Nearly all of modern information security rests on a simple principle: the difficulty for classical computers to solve certain mathematical problems.

-The enemy has a name: Shor’s algorithm.
-Discovered in 1994 by Peter Shor, this algorithm is specifically designed to find the prime factors of very large numbers, a task that is exponentially difficult for a classical computer.
-The problem?
-This very difficulty is the foundation of the most widespread asymmetric encryption systems, as detailed in numerous academic analyses of the quantum threat:
+Shor’s algorithm (1994) targets the prime factorization of large integers and the calculation of discrete logarithms.
+These operations are the foundation of the most widespread asymmetric encryption systems, as detailed in numerous academic analyses of the quantum threat:

 - RSA (Rivest-Shamir-Adleman)